kayan9896/webfinal/README.md

 <img width="694" alt="comments" src="https://user-images.githubusercontent.com/90473306/205112007-7e9fb3e8-4ff7-499b-9920-2a177a19b0e0.png">

 And we also have a search bar, a mini game page with the detail page fetching data from our database in the client.<be />
-Xiaoyang Zhao contributed to these functions. <br />
+Loris contributed to these functions. <br />
 <img width="859" alt="serchbar" src="https://user-images.githubusercontent.com/90473306/205113950-5c08f765-8bff-4858-b421-28e52ade2a1b.png">
 <img width="960" alt="mini" src="https://user-images.githubusercontent.com/90473306/205113995-a07eb9c1-0aab-4d90-b82f-df5f461ada6a.png">
 <img width="556" alt="minidetail" src="https://user-images.githubusercontent.com/90473306/205114042-f46fc6a7-77b2-410b-ae02-7482d55d7dcf.png">